feast-dev/feast-custom-online-store-demo/README.md

 ### Why create a custom online store?

 Feast materializes data to online stores for low-latency lookup at model inference time.
-Typically, key-value stores are used the online stores, however relational databases can be used for this purpose as well.
+Typically, key-value stores are used for the online stores, however relational databases can be used for this purpose as well.

 Feast comes with some online stores built in, e.g, Sqlite, Redis, DynamoDB and Datastore.
 However, users can develop their